nirvik7/cse15l-lab-reports/labreport4.md

 Keys pressed:

 ```
-cd lab7 <Enter> <Ctrl>+V <Ctrl>+V
+cd lab7 <Enter> <Ctrl>+V <Ctrl>+V ListExamples
 ```

 First, I went into the newly cloned lab7 repo.
-Because I had the week 3 lab pulled up on my computer with the JUnit commands, there was not much left to do.
-I copied the javac command and pasted it into the terminal and then did the same with the java command.
+Because I had the week 7 lab pulled up on my computer with the JUnit commands in the example at the bottom, there was not much left to do.
+I copied the javac command and pasted it into the terminal and then did the same with the java command, adding in "ListExamples".
 Light work.

 ![SS1](https://lh3.googleusercontent.com/drive-viewer/AFDK6gPQ1le77b8QYhNdmLIrYvsDdLwqOwyCDCisH8QG1Bonpav_p4klh5Hpw0ze67WtwlJ25UxyDIxj7dT5pPurkXdPm44s=w1920-h853)